aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/50-project-structure.en.md

 The project contains a `Node.js sub-project` in the "/src/assets/lambda/ecs-container-recycle", which implements a *serverless AWS Lambda function* that is invoked by the final stage of the CI/CD pipeline to *restart the* ECS-hosted Unicorn Store *application* to load newly-minted application build.

 The size of the Node.js code-base is fairly modest, and the code is split between the "cdklib" directory, where reusable and potentially boilerplate code is sequestered, and the "index.js" file, where the man logic of the function is implemented.

+> At this point, please spend 5-10 minutes browsing through the UnicornStore solution and to familiar with where major parts of the codebase located.

 Now that we've taken the tour of the project, let's move to the next chapter to see whether our CI/CD infrastructure has finished building.